GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

 1. The APIs should be included in the `services` list in the file [serviceusage_allow_basic_apis.yaml](https://github.com/terraform-google-modules/terraform-example-foundation/blob/v3.0.0/policy-library/policies/constraints/serviceusage_allow_basic_apis.yaml#L30)
 1. Update `gcp-policies/policies/constraints/serviceusage_allow_basic_apis.yaml` file in your policy repository (gcp-policies) for the CI/CD pipeline.
-1. It is also necessary to update the file `gcp-policies/policies/constraints/gcp_network_enable_flow_logs_v1.yaml` to allow the creation of subnetworks of purpose type `REGIONAL_MANAGED_PROXY`.
+1. It is also necessary to update the file `gcp-policies/policies/templates/gcp_network_enable_flow_logs_v1.yaml` to allow the creation of subnetworks of purpose type `REGIONAL_MANAGED_PROXY`.
+Replace the existing section of the code block with the following version.

     ```yaml